CALL US FREE ON

 Day 16

-Kurashiki, overnight
+Kurashiki, Overnight

 Travel to the old merchant settlement of Kurashiki, whose main draw is its beautiful willow-lined canal.
 Many former storehouses have been converted into museums, boutiques and cafes, providing the perfect backdrop for a leisurely stroll.
-This afternoon we visit Korakuen Garden, another of Japan’s top three gardens.
+This afternoon we visit Koraku-en Garden, another of Japan’s top three gardens.
 It is most aptly described as a “strolling garden”, due to its variety of views from the pathways which wind through the pond, stream, lawns and teahouse.
 We return to Kurashiki for an overnight stay at the Kurashiki Royal Art Hotel.
 Tonight, there is an opportunity to dine at a local restaurant.

 Included meals: